C-Suite Buy-In is Critical to Workplace IPV Programs

 What the evidence tells us

-Modeling these conservatively, organizations may be losing around 5% of total annual payroll, just from IPV-related turnover.
+Modeling these conservatively, organisations may be losing around 5% of total annual payroll, just from IPV-related turnover.

 And this figure does not include additional costs, such as:

-These hidden costs already exist in your organization—you just don’t see them labeled.
+These hidden costs already exist in your organisation—you just don’t see them labeled.

-A trauma- and violence-informed program does more than respond to harm.
+A trauma- and violence-informed programme does more than respond to harm.
 It:

 But all of this is only possible when the C-suite treats IPV as a material operational risk, not just an HR issue.

-Final tip: C-suite buy-in is essential to the success of your IPV program
+Final tip: C-suite buy-in is essential to the success of your IPV programme

-Effective IPV programs require a whole-of-organization approach.
+Effective IPV programmes require a whole-of-organisation approach.
 That means:

-Senior executives must recognize the financial and human impact of IPV.
+- Senior executives must recognise the financial and human impact of IPV.

-Without executive buy-in, even the best-designed program risks being under-resourced, under-utilized, or ineffective.
+Without executive buy-in, even the best-designed programme risks being under-resourced, under-utilised, or ineffective.

 Why today matters